mrange/benchmarksgame/src/mandelbrot/README.md

 ## Final thoughts

+### Parallelism is more than cores

 When doing this exercise, I was reminded that parallelism is so much more than just executing on multiple cores.
-It's also about using the SIMD (single instruction, multiple data) aka SSE/AVX capability of todays CPUs.
+It's also about using the SIMD aka SSE/AVX capability of todays CPUs as well as the ability to execute multiple instructions per clock cycle.

+### Modern CPUs are nothing like CPUs of old

 More subtle is that my mental model of how CPUs execute code is horribly outdated.
 I basically still thinks in terms of MC68000 assembly code but today's CPUs reorder the code on the fly (in order to work around latency in instructions and memory).
 We have three layers of cache because RAM is just awfully slow compared to the CPU making writing concurrent code even harder.
-In addition, each instruction perhaps should be seen more as an async Task in that the throughput is high but we have long poor latency.
+In addition, each instruction could be seen as an async Task in that the throughput is high but we have long poor latency.

+### Is hoping for better compilers a pipe dream?

 Compilers definitely can do better but I guess it's probably quite hard to model CPU instructions to include all properties above and then optimize for performance in a reasonable time.
 For Java and .NET the jitter has much more limited memory and time budget meaning it's unlikely to perform as good as a modern C/C++ compiler.

-It gets even more complicated as one the optimizations applied by `mandelbrot_6` relies on one of the properties of the mandelbrot set (that is we only need to do the infinity check every 8th iteration).
+It gets even more complicated as one of the optimizations applied by `mandelbrot_6` relies on the mathematical properties of the mandelbrot set (that is we only need to do the infinity check every 8th iteration).
 For a compiler to apply this optimization it would have to identify the algorithm as a mandelbrot set generator and using the mathematical properties of the mandelbrot set apply this optimization.

+### Learn from the others

-I am also reminded that when trying to write performant code that you have other examples to look at.
-It is very easy to trick yourself into thinking that you probably wrote the fast code there is.
-Other examples can help you show new techniques that when you apply it improves performance a lot.
-I thought my original AVX was pretty optimal but now I know that unrolling loops and computing several groups of pixels at the same time gives significant performance boosts.
+When trying to write performant code it helps a lot to have other examples to look at.
+It is very easy to trick yourself into thinking that you probably wrote the fasestt code there is.
+Other examples can help you show new techniques that you didn't consider.
+I thought my original AVX was pretty optimal but now I know that unrolling loops and computing several groups of pixels at the same time gives a significant performance boost.

+### So much unused power!

 It's also interesting to see that performance difference between a reasonable efficiently trivial implementation is 75x slower than the fastest implementation that I could come up with.
 That's a quite large difference.
-There's much power in the CPU that is often woefully underused.
+There's much power in the CPU that often is woefully underused.

 All in all, a quite interesting experience for me that I like to share in the hope that someone will come up with an even faster version.